danvk/aoc2016/README.md

 And I figured out my bug.
 It's so stupid!
 My hacky parsing code matched "Dilithium" as both "Lithium" _and_ "Dilithium".
 So I both made the problem harder than necessary, and gave myself a wrong answer.

 In any case, I finally got the right answer and my code runs incredibly fast: 0.2s for part 1 and 3.2s for part 2.

+I went back and ran my zero optimizations version with the correctly-parsed input (commit 712e136).
+Runs in 2s for part 1, 2 minutes for part 2.
+This definitely goes down in the annals of costly and ridiculous bugs!